 - Coconut sugar-

 - Dried fruits- just be sure to read your labels because a lot of times these will have added sugar.

 Other ways to add interest to your regular oatmeal recipe

 Nut butters are a good addition to your favorite oats.
-Not only do they add great flavor, but also a protein.
+Not only do they add great flavor, but they are also a protein.
 Natural peanut butter and almond butter are my 2 favorites.

 Seed butters- I do not buy these often as they are really expensive in my area, but they are really good for anyone with nut allergies.

 Protein powder is another way to get in extra protein.
 I used it in my overnight oats recipe.
-They also have vegan protein powder if you wanted to go that way.
+They also have vegan protein powder if you want to go that way.